security-force-monitor/research-handbook/source/units_identity.rst

 Unit
 ####

-"Unit" is a claim type that contains information about the identity of the unit, such as its name, aliases, classification, the country in which is operates, and the duration of its existence.
-They are connected together with ``Relation`` claims, resulting in a hierarchy of units.
+A ``unit`` claim type contains information about the identity of the unit, such as its name, aliases, classification, the country in which is operates, and the duration of its existence.

 Unit Identity: Summary of claim attributes
 ******************************************